in28minutes/java-cheat-sheet/README.md

 }
 ```
 #### Inheritance and Polymorphism
 Polymorphism is defined as ÒSame CodeÓ giving ÒDifferent BehaviorÓ.
-LetÕs look at an example.
+Let's look at an example.
 #### Polymorphism Example
-LetÕs define an Animal class with a method shout.
+Let's define an Animal class with a method shout.
 ```
 public class Animal {
     public String shout() {